lijok/docs/decision-records/1-store-documentation-in-git.md

 ## Decision
 We will store all documentation in Git.

 Project documentation will be stored in that projects repository under `docs`.
-All other documentation will be stored in the `documentation` repository.
+All other documentation will be stored in the `docs` repository.

 ## Consequences
 Code and documentation can be updated in a single change, and corresponding processes can be developed to enforce that.